-This postscript is in two parts: the first discusses an important paper I recently came across, the second is a selection of snips from the series presented as supporting evidence.
+This postscript is in two parts: the first discusses an important paper I recently came across, the second is a selection of key snips from the series.

 "Why should we be beggars with the ballot in our hand?"

 Iain McLean (Oxford University), is I think the only historian who unequivocally identifies the land clauses of the 1909 Budget as the immediate cause of the constitutional crisis of 1909-11.
 Those familiar with the history books will recognise this as a major revision.
-In the textbooks, the land clauses are mentioned only in passing, and the analysis of causal factors is unsatisfying.
-The most revisionist history, one specifically attuned to the radicalism of the age, Dangerfield’s The Strange Death of Liberal England (see previous parts), discounts the liberal land campaign, ignores the press and the Parliamentary debates, discounts Lloyd George - the central figure of the period - and dismisses the principles he argued for.
-Most damaging to the purpose of the book - the author ignores prominent liberals declaring that the future of Liberalism depended on the Land Campaign.
+In these books, the land clauses are mentioned only in passing, the great valuation hardly at all, and the combined weight of the remaining causal factors is unimpressive.
+As we have seen, the most revisionist history, the one most specifically attuned to the radicalism of the age, Dangerfield’s The Strange Death of Liberal England, ignores the the land campaign in the press and in Parliamentary debates, discounts Lloyd George - the central figure of the period - and dismisses the principles he argued for in speech after speech.
+Most damaging to the purpose of the book - the author even ignores prominent liberals at the time declaring that the future of Liberalism depended on the Land Campaign.

 With Jennifer Nou, McLean wrote a striking article on the politics of the land clauses.
 The authors assert that the opposition to the land clauses is unprecedented in British Constitutional history.
 Please read the original, published in 2006 in the British Journal of Political Science.
 In brief: